capitalone/CreditOffers-API-reference-app/README.md

 To get a deeper look at the messages being passed, start the app with the following command `DEBUG=credit-offers:* NODE_DEBUG=request npm start`.
 This will activate detailed debug logging to the console, showing the details of the request to the API and the response received.

+## Best Practices
+This application makes use of the [helmet](https://www.npmjs.com/package/helmet) library for safer http headers, and the [csurf](https://www.npmjs.com/package/csurf) library to avoid cross-site request forgery attacks.
+However, when developing and hosting a real world application, make sure to be aware of the [security](http://expressjs.com/en/advanced/best-practice-security.html) and [performance](http://expressjs.com/en/advanced/best-practice-performance.html) best practices for the Express framework.
+In particular, hosting with TLS is strongly recommended and free certificates can be acquired at https://letsencrypt.org/.

 ## Architecture
 This is a [Node.js](https://nodejs.org) 4.x and higher app built with [Express](http://expressjs.com/) 4.13.1.
 Because of the simple nature, there is no session management or data persistence.